 Riki: Portland Japanese course instructor

-...and I am willing to put myself as a candidate to help either elementary students in all subjects or have a Japanese tutoring lesson.
+...am a bilingual educator (English and Japanese) and I am willing to put myself as a candidate to help either elementary students in all subjects or have a Japanese tutoring lesson.
 I have helped students in the past by helping them in Japanese and conducting lessons for them using Duolingo for them to follow.
 I also have made my own lesson based on student needs and fulfilling their learning experiences.
-I love to interact with students and get to know them and...
+I love to interact with...

 Education & Certification